 5 drops of yellow food coloring, more or less if desired

 2 cups sugar

 2 to 3 tablespoons rose water or a few strands of saffron

-Slivered dry fruit, for garnish
+Slivered dry fruit or nuts, for garnish

 Gather the ingredients.

 Bring the milk to a boil over a medium flame.
 Stir occasionally to make sure it does not burn.